padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{Take care of your names!?}

-During writing this chapter I lost a couple of hours because I had method with the same name as the `confirmation_code` field.
-When I wanted to check `@user.confirmation_code` it always called the `confirmation_code` method which return a new confirmation code.
+During writing this chapter I lost a couple of hours because I had method with the same name as the `confirmation_token` field.
+When I wanted to check `@user.confirmation_token` it always called the `confirmation_token` method which return a new confirmation code.
 I was thinking for a long time that it returned the attribute and was wondering what's going on.
 A couple of [pry](http://pryrepl.org "pry") sessions showed me nothing since my expectation was.

 After I went to the toilet I started another pry session and out of sudden I discovered my naming problem.
 Lesson learned: Breaks are great!